ilknuraktemur/Film-Archive-Database/README.md

 # Film-Archive-Database
 ## Creation of relational movie database.
-In project,there are SQL quaries for creation of tables on film database.Also, there are 10 views,15 procedure, 5 function,4 trigger examples.
+In project,there are SQL quaries for creation of tables on film database with foreign key relationships.
+Also, there are 10 views,15 procedure, 5 function,4 trigger examples.